Victor-Constant Michel: Chief of Staff and Plan XVII

 Michel was highly successful in training reservists, a goal that especially appealed to the Republican political element in France.
 They succeeded in pushing him to the top level.
-Michel was appointed Vice President High Council of War on 10 January 1911, making him Commander in Chief designate of the French Army.
-However, the more conservative elements who largely dominated the senior ranks of the French army were deeply suspicious of the Republicanism of the reservists, and believed they would be inferior soldiers.
+Michel was appointed Vice President High Council of War on 10 January 1911, which made him Commander in Chief designate of the French Army.
+However, the more conservative elements who largely dominated the senior ranks of the French Army were deeply suspicious of the Republicanism of the reservists, and believed they would be inferior soldiers.
 They distrusted Michel's competence.

 Soon after taking office Michel reviewed the current French Army mobilization and war plan in the event of a war with Germany.
 Under the current Plan XVI French planners predicted the main German offensive to come in Lorraine with a secondary attack through south-eastern Belgium and Luxembourg towards Mézières.
 Plan XVI specified the response: a French offensive to retake Alsace through two lines of advance, one on the right between the Vosges and the Moselle below Toul the other, on the left, north of a line Verdun–Metz.
 Michel, by contrast, correctly predicted the main elements of the German Schlieffen Plan.
 He argued that the major German offensive would probably come through central Belgium, because of the obstacle of French defences in Lorraine, the terrain in eastern Belgium and German railway building.
 At a meeting of the Superior War Council on 19 July 1911 he presented these views and proposed a new strategy to be called Plan XVII--a defensive strategy of deploying a large defensive force on a line Verdun-Namur-Antwerp to counter the anticipated German offensive.
 Michel's plan called for 1,290,000 men to defend against the expected German invasion through Belgium.
 There would be 770,000 men in two "Mass of Maneuver" formations along the Belgian border, backed by a reserve of 220,000 men centered around Paris.
 The third Mass of Maneuver, of 300,000 men, would be along the German border.
-In order to field an army of this size French reserve units would need to be integrated with the active army immediately on mobilisation.
+In order to field an army of that size, French reserve units would need to be integrated with the active army immediately on mobilisation.
 Although Michel was prescient in predicting the German plans, his appreciation of artillery was deficient, and France entered the war with a severe weakness in long-range artillery tubes and shells.